 The most south-westerly point of Europe and this is indeed a unique and unmissable sight in Europe.
-Also as you’ll see from the photos below, it offers some breathtaking views of the cliffs.
+Also as you’ll see from the photos below, it offers some breathtaking views of the cliffs, that you can experience on a Jeep Safari.
 The historic fort and lighthouse and fantastic surf conditions bring visitors back, year after year.

 Sagres has something for every visitor.
 We are sure you’ll love the open roads which lead to Sagres and ensure that the journey is as enjoyable as the destination.

 A city with many attractive attributes that are popular with a very wild spectrum of people.
 Culturally rich, great for lovers of fine food and wines, surfers, shopping fans and partygoers alike.
-You’ll find some incredibly beautiful beaches, caves and scenery that will have you constantly reaching for your camera.
+You’ll find some incredibly beautiful beaches, boat trips to the caves and scenery that will have you constantly reaching for your camera.

 A cute little town, packed with shops, bars and restaurants with fantastic, long, sandy beaches, whitewashed houses, cobbled street and a stunning estuary.
 This is a popular town both with the winter sun seekers and the summer holiday visitors.
-There are loads of things to do here, and it’s an excellent base for exploring from.
+There are loads of things to do here, like going on a traditional sailing boat trip, and it’s an excellent base for exploring from.

 Portimão and Praia da Rocha